4 min read

 How do Attackers Get Access to Microsoft 365 Accounts?

-Each of these techniques allows attackers to gain access without triggering the security alerts most organizations expect.
-Token theft and OAuth abuse are particularly effective because they can survive password resets and basic MFA cleanup.
+Each of these techniques allows attackers to gain access without triggering standard alerts.
+Token theft and OAuth abuse are particularly effective.
+Both can survive password resets and basic MFA cleanup.

 For a detailed breakdown of each access method and the identity gaps that make them possible, see Why Microsoft Accounts Get Comprised and How to Reduce Risk.